mxro/maxrohde-web/content/posts/2010/2010-05-31-migrate-projects-to-mavensubversion-development-environment/index.md

 ---
-title: 'Migrate Projects to Maven/Subversion Development Environment'
-date: '2010-05-31'
 categories:
-  - 'java'
+- java
+date: "2010-05-31"
+primaryBlog: maxrohde.com
+title: Migrate Projects to Maven/Subversion Development Environment
 ---

 This post contains a number of experiences made while making a Swing desktop application modular using Maven and Subversion.